giyushino/NeuroEvolution/README.md

     - Google Doodle + real images -> i'll do real later
 - [x] Test if parsing the raw jsonl is faster than datasets (i think it probably is)
     - Doesn't matter I think, both are fast enough
+- [ ] Rank the classes by how similar they are and see if we can get the ordering correct, ie dragon and crocodile should be similar to each other
+    - Maybe save embeddings
 - [ ] Set up normal training pipeline
 - [ ] Train all 4 models
 - [ ] Create function to compare weights (cosine similarity)